FREQUENTLY ASKED QUESTIONS:

 What is the Products and Practices component of IAR CE model rule?

-The Products and Practices component is designed to ensure ongoing knowledge and competency related to investment products, strategies, standards, and compliance practices relevant to the investment advisory industry.
+The Products and Practice component is designed to ensure ongoing knowledge and competency related to investment products, strategies, standards, and compliance practices relevant to the investment advisory industry.
+An IAR must satisfy six credits annually of this component.

 What is the Ethics and Professional Responsibility component of IAR CE model rule?